oberocks/obebs4/README.md

 Enter OBE:BS4! ;)

-Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.
-This allows engineers to create amazingly DRY markup templates/scripts, and to engineer solutions the "right" way from the get-go.
+Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints begin.
+This allows engineers to create amazingly DRY markup templates/scripts, and to engineer solutions the "right" way from the get-go according to the tech stack.

 > *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping can reach upon embracing the OBE:BS4 process.
 It becomes clear after using the system fully, that somehow we've all accidentily been doing this web stuff in the wrong order all these years!
 D'OH!"* - Matt McT